 Normally, The progressive die stamping manufacturers would consider the unused part of the metals as scraps, either discard or use them for other purposes.

 They change the tools to create different shapes of parts.
-This means setting up requires each tool to perform a specific function in order to get the final result.
+That means setting up requires each tool to perform a specific function to get the final result.

 Progressive Die Stamping Features